Browsers As Decision Makers

 - The performance/deadlock risks mentioned earlier (Intranet Zone mappings can come from a system-discovered proxy script).

-Note: By configuring an explicit site list policy for Windows Authentication, an administrator disables the browser’s URLACTION_CREDENTIALS_USE check, so Zones Policy is not consulted.
+A sort of compromise was reached: By configuring an explicit site list policy for Windows Authentication, an administrator disables the browser’s URLACTION_CREDENTIALS_USE check, so Zones Policy is not consulted.
 A similar option is not presently available for Downloads.

 Zones in the New Edge